 Share this on Twitter Share this on Facebook Share this on LinkedIn Share this on Sina Weibo Share this on Wechat Share this on LinkedIn Illustration by Sam Ward Last December, when Alice Su touched down in Xinjiang, in northwest China, she was immediately picked off her flight by the police.
 Su wasn’t exactly surprised.
 As the Beijing bureau chief for the Los Angeles Times, she was used to having government minders harass her as part of the Chinese Communist Party’s attempts to blunt foreign reporting.
 Su certainly expected it in Xinjiang, where she aimed to report on the Party’s mass detention and surveillance of Uighurs, an ethnic minority.
 With international outrage over the situation in Xinjiang growing, Su knew her movements would be closely watched.
 When she was eventually allowed to leave the airport, minders trailed her everywhere, interrupting her interviews and even manhandling her in the street.
 Some level of interference has come to be commonplace for journalists in China, but the stakes for Su on this trip were higher than ever.
-Su is one of the few American reporters left with on-the-ground access to tSubscribe or register to read the rest.
+Su is one of the few American reporters left with on-the-ground access to tSubscribe, register or login to read the rest.
 Registered users can access a limited amount of content for free.Subscribers get full access to: Exclusive longform investigative journalism, Q&As, news and analysis, and data on Chinese business elites and corporations.
 We publish China scoops you won't find anywhere else.
 A weekly curated reading list on China from David Barboza, Pulitzer Prize-winning former Shanghai correspondent for The New York Times.
 A daily roundup of China finance, business and economics headlines.
 We offer discounts for groups, institutions and students.
 Go to our Subscriptions page for details.